January is the month for trying vegan but what should we do when the month is over? Toni Vernelli explains why we should stay vegan for good!

 #4 Save the wildlife

 By protecting habitats, you’re protecting wildlife!
 When we need less land to grow our food, more of it can go back to nature.
 Humanity has wiped out 60 per cent of all animal populations just since 1970, and we must end this trend before we drive vast numbers to extinction.
+Protecting our environment one of the key reasons to be vegan.

 #5 Reduce the burden on others